Average Order Value: 6 Highly-Effective Tips

 - Option B - the better way: Sell the membership subscriptions and select these customers who bought the subscriptions into the loyalty customer groups.

-ChargeMe helps you power a subscription business to increase customer loyalty & focus on Customer Retention on your Prestashop website for secondly.
-You can easily download ChargeMe from Prestashop Addons Official page or from PrestaSOO App Store.
+ChargeMe helps you power a subscription business to increase customer loyalty & focus on Customer Retention on your Prestashop website secondly.
+You can easily download ChargeMe from the Prestashop Addons Official page or from PrestaSOO App Store.

 Reward Loyal Customers

 Now you have a list of the most valuable customers.
 Give them some best offers, and you'll be able to expect to visualize the Average Order Value increase considerably.
-ConvertWhale allows you to apply the Volume-based pricing for customer groups.
+ConvertWhale allows you to apply Volume-based pricing for customer groups.

 The key point: focus on your customers.

-Rather than prioritizing client acquisition, you ought to specialize in ways that encourage each loyalty client and prospective customers to pay extra money on your online website.
+Rather than prioritizing client acquisition, you ought to specialize in ways that encourage each loyal client and prospective customers to pay extra money on your online website.